Contents

 Because most of Tapology's core site activities also increase your MMA knowledge, a person's belt level can sometimes be a pretty good approximation of how well he or she knows MMA.
 But we know there are plenty of exceptions to that, so it's often better to think of a member's belt level as a sign of his or her seriousness and devotion to the sport, and willingness to advance it through intelligent dialogue (or meaningless banter).

-Tapology's belt levels proceed on more or less the same ranking system used by academies for martial arts such as Brazilian Jiu-Jitsu.
-Our belt levels, moving from lowest to highest, are: White, Orange, Blue, Purple, Brown and Black.
-Each of the belt levels also have four belt stripes (or "degrees"), which are intermediate steps on the way to your next belt.
-If you make it to fourth-degree black belt, you'll just have to wait and see what comes next.
+Tapology's belt levels proceed in a similar but not identical fashion to the ranking system used by academies for martial arts such as Brazilian Jiu-Jitsu.
+Our belt levels, moving from lowest to highest, are: White, Orange, Blue, Purple, Brown, and Black.
+Each of the belt levels also have four or more belt stripes (or "degrees"), which are intermediate steps on the way to your next belt.
+If you make it to Black belt, a continuing number of unique belts can continue to be earned.

 You can see a member's belt level represented as a graphic beside his or her site activity feeds and forum posts, and on his or her profile page.
 The percentage bar on your belt (shown in the upper right portion of the page body on most site pages) reflects how far you have progressed towards the next belt level or stripe.
 If you are registered and signed in, you can also review the history of your belt progress by going to your profile page and clicking on your 'history' link.